 Before I met and married my husband, a Marine Corps reservist currently with 10 years in the service, I had no real understanding about military Reserve life.
 In fact, I had no comprehension at all.
-It felt like I spent the first year I dated my husband simply trying to learn the lingo that is Military Acronym Speak, let alone having to have him explain every nuance of Reserve life.
+It felt like I spent the first year I dated my husband simply trying to learn the lingo that is Military Acronym Speak, let alone having to have him explain every nuance of reservist life.

 Myth 1: Because we are a “military family,” we have access to Tricare health benefits.